 Spreading holiday cheer to those who perform important services for us all year long is what Christmas is all about.
-A gift for your child’s teacher or day care provider may be obvious, but there are plenty of other people, including the mail carrier, school bus driver, newspaper delivery guy, doorman and garbage collector who shouldn’t be forgotten.
+Giving a gift to your child’s teacher or day care provider may be obvious, but there are plenty of other people, including the mail carrier, school bus driver, newspaper delivery guy, doorman and garbage collector who shouldn’t be forgotten, and these thank you ideas are sure to please.

-Everyone appreciates a little recognition or extra tip around Christmastime.
-It’s a simple gesture, but one that means a lot, to tuck a little cash inside a notelette or holiday thank you note.
+Everyone appreciates a little recognition or extra tip around Christmas time.
+It’s a simple gesture, but one that means a lot, to tuck a little cash inside a mini note card or holiday thank you card.
 In lieu of cash, enclose a gift card to a local store, restaurant or coffee shop.
-A teacher might appreciate a gift of stationery, supplies for the classroom or a gift card to a book store.
+A teacher might appreciate a gift of personalized stationery, supplies for the classroom or a gift card to a book store.

 Thank you ideas don’t have to be extravagant—it really is the thought that counts—but your thoughtfulness creates goodwill that lasts far into the new year.
 Brighten someone’s day with a little green, and see if that warm feeling doesn’t brighten your own holidays.

 Every year the US Postal Service processes thousands of letters addressed in block letters to: “Santa Claus, The North Pole.”
 Each one is carefully written by a hopeful child, and just as carefully delivered by an earnest mail carrier.
 No one questions whether or not it will get there without a proper address (of course it will) or whether Santa has time to read and process all those requests (of course he does).

 Writing a letter to Santa is a beloved tradition for many families, and one we wouldn’t miss.
 Kids love to send and receive mail, and for parents, it’s an inconspicuous way to find out what’s on their Christmas wish list.
 Anything goes for stationery, from personalized kids thank you cards to colored paper, and for extra credit, a drawing inside is sure to win Santa over.